-- Provide a rich and stimulating language environment that promotes a shared love and understanding of literacy - Set and establish high expectations for teachers and pupils and to promote continuity and coherence across the school - Develop positive attitudes towards books so that reading is seen as a pleasurable activity - Read a varied selection of texts whilst gaining an increased level of fluency and understanding - Develop a range of reading strategies for approaching reading: using and applying phonological, contextual, grammatical and graphic knowledge - Use reading as a means of gathering information to support their learning throughout the entire curriculum - Develop the craft of writing in order to develop the confidence and skills to write effectively for a range of purposes and audiences; - Write with increasing awareness of the conventions of grammar, punctuation and spelling - Form letters correctly, leading to a fluent and legible, joined handwriting style - Develop a deep understanding of the spelling patterns and common exception words in English - Develop listening and comprehension skills through a variety of means including reciprocal and non-reciprocal situations - Develop their oral abilities at their own level express opinions, articulate feelings and formulate appropriate responses to increasingly complex questions and instructions. - Provide relevant and purposeful learning experiences in all areas of the English curriculum, for example participating in debates about local issues, writing letters to the Parish Council, articles for the school newsletter and performing in school productions.
+- To establish an entitlement for all pupils in line with the National Curriculum expectations Provide a rich and stimulating language environment that promotes a shared love and understanding of literacy - Set and establish high expectations for teachers and pupils and to promote continuity and coherence across the school - Develop positive attitudes towards books so that reading is seen as a pleasurable activity - Read a varied selection of texts whilst gaining an increased level of fluency and understanding - Develop a range of reading strategies for approaching reading: using and applying phonological, contextual, grammatical and graphic knowledge - Use reading as a means of gathering information to support their learning throughout the entire curriculum - Develop the craft of writing in order to develop the confidence and skills to write effectively for a range of purposes and audiences; - Write with increasing awareness of the conventions of grammar, punctuation and spelling - Form letters correctly, leading to a fluent and legible handwriting style - Develop a deep understanding of the spelling patterns and common exception words in English - Develop listening and comprehension skills through a variety of means including reciprocal and non-reciprocal situations - Develop their oral abilities at their own level express opinions, articulate feelings and formulate appropriate responses to increasingly complex questions and instructions. - Provide relevant and purposeful learning experiences in all areas of the English curriculum, for example participating in debates about local issues, writing letters to the Parish Council, articles for the school newsletter and performing in school productions. - for English; - To establish expectations for teachers of this subject; - To promote continuity and coherence across the school; - To state the school's approach to the subject in order to promote public, and particularly parents' and carers', understanding of the curriculum.